-How to Start a DBA in North Dakota
+How to Set Up a DBA in North Dakota

 North Dakota can feel like a bit of a paradox: one of the largest states by land area, it has one of the smaller populations and economies.
 But that does not mean North Dakota is a bad place to start a business, in fact, it has seen a huge growth in urban centers like Fargo or Bismarck.
 Oil production is a primary industry, though it is becoming more common to see startups of new businesses.
 This is due to the state’s tax-friendly environment and high quality of life.
 For small business owners looking at a North Dakota enterprise, there are numerous steps and logistics to consider along the way.
 One task may be to register your business’s DBA before operating publicly.